 Bees are the only insect in the world that make food humans can eat.
 Check out these bee-friendly plants to add to your yard.

-Now, as far as how relatable they are to humans, there are quite a few things of which to take note!
-First of all, according to Bee America, bees make out faces the same way we do, taking parts like eyebrows, lips and ears to make out the whole face.
-This is called “configular processing.”
+Now, as far as how relatable bees are to humans, there are quite a few things to take note!
+First of all, according to Bee America, bees see faces the same way we do, taking parts like eyebrows, lips and ears to make out the whole face.
+This is called configural processing.

-They’re mighty mathematicians, capable of solving what mathematicians call the “traveling salesman problem,” that even stumps some computers.
-The traveling salesman problem asks the following question: “Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city and returns to the origin city?”
-Researchers at Royal Holloway University in London found that bumblebees fly the shortest route possible between flowers, making them the only animals known to able to solve the problem.
+They’re also mighty mathematicians, capable of solving what mathematicians call the “traveling salesman problem” that even stumps some computers.
+The traveling salesman problem asks: “Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city and returns to the origin city?”
+Researchers at Royal Holloway University in London found that bumblebees fly the shortest route possible between flowers, making them the only animals known to solve the problem.

-Bees have incredible Viking-like super-vision.
-The Vikings are thought to have navigated with sundials.
+Bees have incredible Viking-like vision.
+The Vikings are believed to have navigated with sundials.
 On cloudy days, they used chunks of calcite as polarized filter to keep them on track.
-The calcite was placed in front of their eyes in order to darken skies, manage reflections, or suppress glare from the surface of lakes or the sea.
-Bees, too, use the sun as a compass, so when it’s cloudy, they navigate by polarized light, using special photoreceptors to find where the sun is in the sky.
+They placed the calcite in front of their eyes to darken skies, manage reflections, or suppress glare from the surface of lakes or the sea.
+Bees, too, use the sun as a compass.
+When it’s cloudy they navigate by polarized light, using special photoreceptors to find where the sun is in the sky.

 That’s all some pretty cool stuff, right?
 Unfortunately, bee numbers are falling across the world due to factors such as pesticide overuse and habitat loss.